Types of vaginal cancer

 There are different types of vaginal cancer because the vagina is made of several different types of body tissues.
 The type of cancer you have depends on the specific type of cell that the cancer developed from.
 To find this out, your doctor takes a tissue sample (biopsy) from the cancer.
 They send the sample to a laboratory.
 A pathologist looks at the cells in the sample under a microscope.
 The cells of the different types of vaginal cancer look different.

 If the cells are flat, skin like cells for example, you have squamous cell cancer.
 If they look like glandular cells, it is adenocarcinoma.
-There is information about how cancer cells develop in the about cancer section.
+You can read about these types of cancers below.

 Squamous cell carcinoma and adenocarcinoma of the vagina are the most common types and most of the information in this section refers to them.
 Other types of vaginal cancer are very rare but there are small amounts of information about these.